-QD & ME – CHRISTOPHE BRUSSEAUX
+QD & ME – CHRISTOPHE BRUSSEAUX, ART DIRECTOR

 Quantic Dream: Please introduce yourself!
 What’s your name, where are you from, and what is your role at QD?

 First, hello to all of you.
-My name is Christophe Brusseaux and I am the Artistic Director of the studio.
+My name is Christophe Brusseaux and I am the Art Director of the studio.
 My role is to artistically oversee the projects developed by the teams, from the conception phase to the finalization phase of the game.

 Quantic Dream: How did you come to work in the video games industry?
 Was it a lifelong dream, or did you luckily stumble into it?